-Expert systems exploit many of the representation and reasoning mechanisms that we have discussed.
+• Expert systems exploit many of the representation and reasoning mechanisms that we have discussed.

-Because these programs are usually written primarily as rule-based systems, forward chaining andbackward chaining are usually used.
+• Because these programs are usually written primarily as rule based systems, forward chaining andbackward chaining are usually used .

 ■ For ex: MYCIN used backward chaining to discover what organisms are present.
-And then uses forward chaining to reason from the organisms to a treatment regime.
+And then uses forwardchaining to reason from the organisms to a treatment regime..

-■ RI on the other hand uses Forward chaining.

-Expert system Shells

-A new expert system can be developed by adding domain knowledge to the shell.
-The figure depicts generic components of an expert system.

-- Knowledge acquisition system: It is the first and fundamental step.
-It helps to collect the expert'sknowledge required to solve the Problems and build the knowledge base. - Knowledge Base: This component is the heart of expert systems.
+• Knowledge acquisition system: It is the first and fundamental step.
+It helps to collect the expertsknowledge required to solve the Problems and build the knowledge base.

+• Knowledge Base: This component is the heart of expert systems.
 It stores all factual and heuristic knowledge about the application domain.
-It provides various representation techniques for all thedata. - Inference mechanism: Inference engine is the brain of the expert system.
-This component is mainly responsible for generating inference from the given knowledge from the knowledge base and produce lineof reasoning in turn the result of the user's query. - Explanation subsystem: This part of shell is responsible for explaining or justifying the final or intermediate result of user query.
-It is also responsible to justify the need of additional knowledge. - User interface: It is the means of communication with the user.
+It provides with the various representation techniques for all thedata.

+• Inference mechanism: Inference engine is the brain of the expert system.
+This component is mainly responsible for generating inference from the given knowledge from the knowledge base and produce lineof reasoning in turn the result of the user's query.

+• Explanation subsystem: This part of shell is responsible for explaining or justifying the final or intermediate result of user query.
+It is also responsible to justify need of additional knowledge

+• User interface: It is the means of communication with the user.
 It decides the utility of expert system.

-- Building expert systems by using shells has significant advantages.
-It is always advisable to use shell to develop expert systems as it avoids building the system from scratch. - To build an expert system using system shell, one needs to enter all necessary knowledge about a task domain into the shell.
+Building expert systems by using shells has significant advantages.
+It is always advisable to use shell todevelop expert system as it avoids building the system from scratch.

+• To build an expert system using system shell, one needs to enter all necessary knowledge about a taskdomain into the shell.